openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 .. note:: Try grouping the data into logical groups to make the event more readable and maintainable.
 For instance, in the above example, we have grouped the data into User, Course, and Enrollment data.

 Each field in the payload should be documented with a description of what the field represents and the data type it should contain.
 This will help consumers understand the payload and react to the event.
 You should be able to justify why each field is included in the payload and how it relates to the event.

+.. note:: Try reusing existing data classes if possible to avoid duplicating data classes.
+This will help maintain consistency and reduce the chances of introducing errors.

 Event Definition
 ****************